-- (a) A professional allowance fund will be provided annually by the Board and will be approved by the Faculty Chair of the member and the Academic Dean, or in the case of University Librarians, the fund will be approved by the University Librarian.
+- (a) A professional allowance fund will be provided each academic year by the Board; expenses will be reviewed and approved by the Academic Dean, or in the case of University Librarians, the expenses will be approved by the University Librarian.
 Subject to overall budgetary considerations, the amount provided will recognize the special situation which exists at Algoma.
 This includes its geographical situation and the real necessity for faculty at a small institution to maintain scholarly contact with colleagues elsewhere.
-In general, therefore, the Board will seek to provide a higher travel allotment than might be customary in the Province and certainly one in keeping with other northern institutions. - (b) All full-time faculty members are eligible to apply for funds, including those absent from Algoma University on sabbatical leave and members on maternity and parental leave.
-Members on medical leave or leave without pay in excess of six months will not be eligible for the corresponding amounts of the professional allowance fund, or for application to the AU Research Fund.
-Special consideration may be given, in this case, through the mutual agreement of the University and the Union.
+In general, therefore, the Board will seek to provide a higher travel allotment than might be customary in the Province and certainly one in keeping with other northern institutions. - (b) All full-time faculty members are eligible to receive funds, including those absent from Algoma University on sabbatical leave or on a statutory or approved leave of absence.